Natsumi Akiyama

-Natsumi Akiyama (born 23 July 1994) is a Japanese handball player for Hokkoku Bank and the Japanese national team.
+Natsumi Akiyama (born 23 July 1994) is a Japanese handball player for Aranmare Toyama and the Japanese national team.

+She has previously played for the Hungarian clubs Kisvárdai KC and Szombathelyi KKA, as well as Hokkoku Bank in Japan.

 She represented Japan at the 2019 World Women's Handball Championship.
+She represented Japan again at the 2025 World Championship.

+At the 2024 Asian Championship she won gold medals with the Japanese team.